FESTIVAL PROGRAMME

 2.15pm - 3pm

-Monica will be in conversation with Claire Shanahan, Executive Director of the Women’s Prize Trust and a passionate champion of the work of diverse women’s writers, to discuss her own ground-breaking career and her longstanding association with the work of the Trust, in what promises to be a fascinating and inspiring insight into the work of one of the country’s leading authors.
+Monica and Kavita will be in conversation with Claire Shanahan, Executive Director of the Women’s Prize Trust, to discuss their groundbreaking careers and association with the work of the Trust, in what promises to be a fascinating and inspiring discussion.

-A book signing with Monica Ali will follow the talk.
+A book signing with Monica Ali and Kavita Puri will follow the talk.

 -